nv-legate/legate/docs/legate/source/networking-wheels.rst

 explicitly.
 The ``mpich`` module, on the other hand, provides ``libmpi.so``, so the Legate MPI detection code will work without any user intervention.

-If neither of the pre-built wrappers work for your system, check :ref:`installation_of_mpi_wrapper` for instructions on building the MPI wrapper from source.
+If neither of the pre-built wrappers works for your system, check :ref:`installation_of_mpi_wrapper` for instructions on building the MPI wrapper from source.